 (Click on ‘Quick Edit’)

-Untick the ‘Make this post sticky’ checkbox and click the ‘Update’ button …
+Untick the ‘Make this post sticky’ checkbox and click the ‘Update’ button to save your settings …

-Alternatively, when editing an existing blog post, you can unstick your post by clicking on Publish > Visibility: Public > Edit …
+Alternatively, if you are editing content in an existing blog post, you can unstick your post by going to Publish > Visibility: Public > Edit …

-Unselect ‘Stick this post to the front page’ then click OK and remember to click Update to save your new settings …
+Untick the checkbox next to ‘Stick this post to the front page’ then click OK and remember to update your new settings when finished …

 (Publish post section)

-Your post will now behave like every other regular post.
+Your post will now behave like every other post.

-Congratulations, now you know how to make your posts sticky.
+Congratulations, now you know how to make your blog posts sticky.